 In cases where one parent wishes to dispute a paternity claim, the court may order a DNA test to determine the identity of the father.
 One person may also want to cancel or set aside a voluntary declaration of paternity, while the other person may choose to challenge this action.
 We will work with you to resolve this situation with the other party.
 In the event that this case cannot be resolved without going to trial, we are experienced litigators who can litigate your paternity issue on your behalf.

 One of the advantages of retaining Mello & Pickering, LLP as your legal representative is that law partners Jennifer Mello & Traci Pickering will be working together on your case.
 Experienced family law experts, we combine the best of our talents, experience, and abilities to offer you the legal advice and remedies that you need to resolve your family law matter.
 We can help you with your paternity case, as well as negotiate any child support, child custody, and child visitation orders for you.

 Mello & Pickering, LLP represents clients throughout Santa Clara County, Alameda County, and San Mateo County, including the cities of Hayward, Milpitas, Palo Alto, Pleasanton, Morgan Hill, Fremont, Santa Clara, Atherton, Gilroy, Campbell, Menlo Park, San Jose, Los Altos, Saratoga, and Mountain View.

 Please send an e-mail to Traci Pickering or Jennifer Mello or call us at (408) 288-7800.
 Mello & Pickering, LLP is conveniently located in San Jose, California.
-We would like to offer you a free, 20-minute phone consultation.
+We would like to offer you a free consultation.

 Mello & Pickering, LLP explicitly disclaims all liability related to actions performed or not performed based on any or all of the content on this Web site.
 View our Disclaimer page for more information.